 - The existence and adequacy of measures used for quality assurance and control in each phase of capital projects.

-- Solicitation of feedback (using surveys, interviews and other feedback mechanisms) from stakeholders on the adequacy and relevance of reports and reporting tools, including the extent to which business needs are being addressed.
+- Solicitation of feedback from stakeholders on the adequacy and relevance of reports and reporting tools, including the extent to which business needs are being addressed.

 - An assessment of the adequacy of communication between various organizational units.